-Try these three ways to add stitches at the end of a Forward Pass.
+Three ways to add stitches at the end of a Forward Pass

-The first two methods are my favorite because they don’t limit how many stitches you can increase at a time.
-(Please see issue #64 of my newsletter for more).
-This means I can smoothly add big lacy spaces and whole blocks of solid stitch repeats where I wish in Tunisian crochet.
+It’s good to know how to increase Tunisian crochet stitches more than one way because every project is different.
+These first two methods are my favorite because they don’t limit how many stitches you can increase at a time.
+This means I can smoothly add big lacy spaces and whole blocks of solid stitch repeats, when and where I wish, in Tunisian crochet.
 This is something I’ve always loved about regular crochet.

-If you prefer a different method, please let me know in the comments!
+Have a favorite method of your own?
+Please let me know in the comments!

 Method #1.
 How to Add Tunisian Stitches with Half Hitches

-By the way, you can also use the simple little loop shown in this first photo to crochet limpets.
-It’s best known as the simple/single/backwards loop cast on in knitting.
-It’s also used in tatting and in macramé.
+The half hitch is also well known in knitting as the simple/single/backwards loop cast on in knitting.
 This video shows half hitches being added to a knitting.
 This is how I do it and I’ve really picked up speed.

 Method #2.
-How to Use Tunisian Foundation Slip Stitches as Increases
+Use Tunisian Foundation Slip Stitches as Increases

 Then, insert your hook under one loop of the first chain (tinted pink) and leave on your hook.
 Repeat with each remaining chain; then put the live loop back on your hook, as described in the caption.